maetl

 Updating Ideas

 Back in the 1990s, a lot of people thought (or wanted) the web to go in the direction of Television.
 Big, flashy, high-concept media and visual interaction.
-What they didn’t understand, was that e-mail was (and still is) the lowest common denominator, and was the one ongoing source of attraction that enabled the internet to take off at a mass level in society.
+What they didn’t understand, was that e-mail was (and still is) the lowest common denominator that enabled the internet to take off at a mass level in society.

-What interests me the most is the standardization and understanding that now exists in the realm of realtime collaborative document editing.
+The standardization and understanding that now exists in the realm of realtime collaborative document editing could signal the end of this period of collaborative email and time wasting.
 It is actually quite a straightforward concept, but requires some very nasty clever tricks to get working in a reliable way.

 Differential synchronization breaks down the synchronous nature of sending messages back and forward in a conversation to the micro-scale of typing and deleting individual characters in a document.